 If a student does not feel that the College has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Bureau of Health Education Schools (ABHES).
 All complaints considered by ABHES must be in written form, with permission from the complainant(s) for ABHES to forward a copy of the complaint to the College for a response.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the agency in accordance with its policies and procedures.